abbasizadeh/Git-Guide/README.md

 Some GIT useful commands

 # Git init
-- git init   --> Initialized Git repository in the directory
+- git init   --> Initializes Git repository in the directory

 - git status  --> shows the status of the repository (checks if any changes has been changed in the repository (untracked files)

-- git add filename.format  --> adding the new file to de repository (moving the files to the 'stage')
+- git add filename.format  --> adds the new file to de repository (moving the files to the 'stage')
 - git add -A  --> adding all the files in the repository if there are files that star with the same name like 'page1.html', 'page2.html', 'page3.html' we can add it like this: git add page*

-- git commit -m 'message' --> comming the added file if you get stuck in git bash message environment write ':wq' and press 'Enter'
+- git commit -m 'message' --> commits the added file if you get stuck in git bash message environment write ':wq' and press 'Enter'

 - git log  --> shows the commits